evkx/evkx.github.io/content/technology/driverassistance/_index.md

 ---
-title: Driver Assistance
+title: Advanced driver-ssistance systems
 linktitle: Driver Assistance
-description: Driver assistance technologies are designed to help drivers operate their vehicles more safely and efficiently.
+description: Advanced driver-assistance system (ADAS) technologies are designed to help drivers operate their vehicles more safely and efficiently.
 EVKX.net gives you details about the different systems in EVs.
 weight: 3
 ---
 <!-- markdownlint-disable MD033 -->
-There are several different types of driver assistance systems available in modern cars, and each one works differently to improve driving performance and safety.
+There are several different types of advanced driver-assistance systems available in modern cars, and each one works differently to improve driving performance and safety.

 - [Adaptive Cruise Control](adaptivecruisecontrol) (ACC)
 - [Autosteer](autosteer)